 Once that’s in the file mount the folder and create an ARM and an ARM/raw folder.

-You should look over the config file to make sure it suits your needs, if you want to add Android or iOS push notifications that’s where to do it.
+You should look over the config file to make sure it suits your needs, if you want to add Android or iOS push notifications, trans-coding options, subtitle options, etc. that’s where to do it.

-Figure out how to restart udev, or reboot the VM (make sure your media folder gets mounted on reboot).
+Figure out how to restart udev, or even better, reboot the ARM server (make sure your media folder gets mounted on reboot).
 You should be set.

 - Insert Disc.